Many feared dead after Florida beachfront condo collapses

 SURFSIDE, Fla.
 (AP) — A wing of a 12-story beachfront condo building collapsed with a roar in a town outside Miami early Thursday, killing at least one person and trapping residents in rubble and twisted metal.
 Rescuers pulled out dozens of survivors and continued to look for more.

-Surfside Mayor Charles Burkett warned that the death toll was likely to rise, saying the building manager told him the tower was quite full at the time of the collapse around 1:30 a.m., but the exact number of people present was unclear.
+Nearly 100 people were still unaccounted for at midday, authorities said, raising fears that the death toll could climb sharply.
+But officials did not know how many were in the tower when it fell around 1:30 a.m.

-“The building is literally pancaked,” Burkett said.
+“The building is literally pancaked,” Surfside Mayor Charles Burkett said.
 “That is heartbreaking because it doesn’t mean, to me, that we are going to be as successful as we wanted to be in finding people alive.”

 Hours after the collapse, searchers were trying to reach a trapped child whose parents were believed to be dead.
 In another case, rescuers saved a mother and child, but the woman’s leg had to be amputated to remove her from the rubble, Frank Rollason, director of Miami-Dade Emergency Management, told the Miami Herald.